alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - Remote
 Unsupported backend:
 - GitHub

+Ways to pass secrets to the terraform backend:
+- HashiCorp Vault
+- Interactevely through command line
+- `-backend-config=PATH` to specify a separate file for backend configuration

+Has the following files:
+- state file
+- config file

 ## Terraform Cloud
 - Cloud migration configures workspace to use same version as Terraform binary